EntireTwix/ccash_python_client/README.md

 `git clone https://GitHub.com/FearlessDoggo21/CCashPythonClient`

-You will then be able to import the python module.
+You will then be able to import the python module and remove this README if you wish.

 `import CCashPythonClient as CCash`